 Jack and Fran were pursuing their dreams and the life they were conditioned to believe that they were entitled.

-Neither saw that their conditioned beliefs, about the ‘necessity’ of the lifestyle they had created, were at cause in their problems.
+Neither saw that their conditioned beliefs around the ‘necessity’ of the lifestyle they had created were the cause of their problems.

-Hampered by a belief that an answer was just around the corner, they delayed taking steps to re-think their lavish lifestyle.
+Hampered by a belief that an answer was just around the corner, they delayed taking steps to change their lavish lifestyle.

 The global financial crisis occurred, and they had another unplanned child.
 As they had cancelled their hospital benefits scheme membership earlier and with health complications for the baby and mother, their financial situation went from acute to critical.

 The day of reckoning came.
 Debts sunk their fantasy.

 They lost their beautiful home, had to move in with Fran’s parents and their son transferred to a Government school.

 This was not the end of their story.

 Following the loss of their home and her second child’s sickness, Fran became depressed and sought help from a counsellor.
 The counsellor taught Fran about Possibility and seeing life through fresh eyes.